 As a doctor or nurse relocating to the UK, having the right English language skills is just as important as having the correct qualifications and experience.
-You will need to pass the IELTS with the expected score for your profession and we have just the right structure in place to support you.
+There are many ways to ensure this, but the most common is passing the IELTS with the expected score for your profession; we have just the right structure in place to support you.

-We run two English language training schools; one in Manila in the Philippines and another in Mumbai in India to help our international candidates gain the English language skills they need.
+We run two English language training schools; one in Manila, the Philippines and another in Mumbai, India to help our international candidates gain the English language skills they need.

 What is the IELTS?

-In plain English, IELTS is the International English Language Testing System.
+IELTS is the International English Language Testing System.
 It tests the English language proficiency of non-native English language speakers.
-Crucially, it is the only test approved by UK Visas and Immigration (UKVI).
 If you are from a non-native English-speaking country, you will need to pass it to be able to work in the UK.

 That’s why it’s important you work towards achieving the expected score as soon as possible.

 English language testing for doctors

 To register as a doctor with the GMC, you must complete and pass the ‘academic version’ of the IELTS to be able to register with the GMC.
 You must achieve a score of at least: